Skip to content

 The Python-based definition of SQL models consists of a single python function, decorated with SQLMesh's @model decorator.
 The decorator is required to have the is_sql keyword argument set to True to distinguish it from Python models that return DataFrame instances.

 This function's return value serves as the model's query, and it must be either a SQL string or a SQLGlot expression.
-The @model decorator is used to define the model's metadata and, optionally its pre/post-statements that are also in the form of SQL strings or SQLGlot expressions.
+The @model decorator is used to define the model's metadata and, optionally its pre/post-statements or on-virtual-update-statements that are also in the form of SQL strings or SQLGlot expressions.

 To create a Python-based model, add a new file with the .py suffix into the models/ directory (or a subdirectory of models/) within your SQLMesh project.
 The file naming conventions of Python-based models are similar to those of SQL-based models.
 Inside this file, define a function named entrypoint with a single evaluator argument, as shown in the example below.